Boeing 747: Design

-The 747 has redundant structures along with four redundant hydraulic systems and four main landing gears each with four wheels; these provide good support on the ground and safety in case of tire blow-outs.
-The main gear are redundant so that landing can be performed on two opposing landing gears if the others are not functioning properly.
-The 747 also has split control surfaces and was designed with sophisticated triple-slotted flaps that minimize landing speeds and allow the 747 to use standard-length runways.
+The 747 has redundant structures along with four redundant hydraulic systems and four sets of four-wheeled main landing gears, two on the wing roots and two beneath the main fuselage, that are accompanied by a two-wheeled nose gear; these provide good support on the ground and safety in case of tire blow-outs.
+The main gear is redundant so that landing can be performed on two opposing landing gears if the others are not functioning properly.
+The bogies on the main fuselage are positioned behind the wing to accommodate heavy payloads and balance the load away from the nose gear, especially during takeoff and landing.
+The ground steering system of the landing gear enables the main gear bogies to move in concert with the nose gear.